The Signs of Laminitis in Horses

 There is one reason that the phrase “no hoof, no horse” exists: laminitis.
 This heartbreaking condition often comes on suddenly and can mimic other hoof problems.
-The best way to treat laminitis is to prevent it, and to know the signs of laminitis.
+The best way to treat this debilitating disease is to prevent it, and know the warning signs of laminitis so you and your vet can react accordingly.

 Laminitis in horses